Floating homes piece inaccurate, city says

 The judge did say his impression was this provision was a promise that may expose the city to liability if it requires the fence to be removed, per Brennan.
 He adds Kengis has requested further briefing from the parties on these issues and has yet to rule on eithers’ motions.

-Our story’s statement that, “based on this summary” (made by a private lawyer observer, not official court transcript which this newspaper has requested) “Kengis also made clear he believed Dune Ridge was entitled to damages against the city because its floating homes ordinance, passed almost two years after the land-swap deal, harmed the developer,” is not true at all, says Brennan.
+Our story’s statement that, “based on this summary” (by a courtroom observer, not official court transcript, which this newspaper has requested) “Kengis also made clear he believed Dune Ridge was entitled to damages against the city because its floating homes ordinance, passed almost two years after the land-swap deal, harmed the developer,” is not true at all, says Brennan.

 Instead, the judge indicated the provision relied upon by Dune Ridge in the land swap agreement relating to regulating what could be put in the water was not a promise, thus would not subject the city to damages.